CanDemirbuken/DriverHub/README.md

     └── DriverHub.UnitTest
 ```

-The solution follows the **Clean Architecture** approach where dependencies always point toward the business layer, allowing the Domain and Application layers to remain completely independent from infrastructure and presentation concerns.
+The solution follows **Clean Architecture**, where dependencies always point toward the business layer, allowing the Domain and Application layers to remain completely independent from infrastructure and presentation concerns.

 ---